jeremyevans/fixture_dependencies/README.md

 Rails' recommended table practices, this shouldn't make a difference.

 It is recommended that you do not use the fixtures method, and instead load individual fixtures as needed (see below).
-This makes your tests much more robust, in case you want to add or remove individual fixtures at a later date.
+This makes your tests more robust, in case you want to add or remove individual fixtures at a later date.

 ## Loading individual fixtures with fixtures class method